The file is part of the BURN project (learing multi-objective rules).

 return t

-function lib.shallowCopy(t)
+endfunction lib.shallowCopy(t)

 return lib.collect(t,lib.same)

-function lib.copy(t) --recursive
+endfunction lib.copy(t) --recursive

 return type(t) ~= 'table' and t or lib.collect(t,lib.copy)

-(or, if missing, arg
+endReading from updates (or, if missing, arg),

-ignoring any flags listed in ignore
+ignoring any flags listed in ignore, update settings

 with command-line settings such as -k a=1 b=2

-to true and a,b
+(which sets k to true and a,b to 1,2).

 function lib.args(settings,ignore, updates)